-Beth joined PFC at BC Cancer Victoria in 2017 after spending 10 years working in hospice/palliative care for Victoria Hospice where she was a member of the clinical team, as well as a group facilitator and educator.
+Beth joined Patient and Family Counseling at BC Cancer Victoria in 2017 after spending 10 years working in hospice/palliative care for Victoria Hospice where she was a member of the clinical team, as well as a group facilitator and educator.
 She also brings with her many years of private practice counselling covering a wide range of issues including drug/alcohol addictions counselling, life transitions, grieve and loss to name a few.
 Beth is delighted to be the clinical counsellor for our PCSC Program here at BC Cancer Victoria.

 Karina Austin, BSc, RD

 Karina Austin is a Registered Dietitian at BC Cancer Victoria.
 She grew up in Victoria, and moved to Vancouver to pursue a degree in dietetics at UBC.
 After completing her internship with Provincial Health Services Authority (PHSA) she worked for several years as clinical dietitian at BC Cancer Vancouver.
 She returned to Victoria in 2018 for her current position which includes 1 day per week for the PCSC program.
 She is thrilled to be part of this program and hopes to inspire patients and their families to use food to improve their wellbeing, energy and health.

 Joy Egilson, CSEP/CATA(C)

 Joy is a Certified Exercise Physiologist and Athletic Therapist.
 She completed her Bachelor of Athletic and Exercise Therapy degree at Camosun College and holds a Bachelor of Social Work from the University of Calgary.
 Joy believes that exercise is a vital part of managing the effects of cancer, including cancer related fatigue, and side effects of treatment.
 She believes that building motivation and success helps individuals maintain positive exercise lifestyle habits.